scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 As mentioned above, the professional pathway to becoming a forensic biologist can be through a forensic biology program or a bachelor’s degree in biology.
 Degree programs are offered through on-campus, online, or hybrid course formats.

-In addition to several online programs in forensic science, here are three online programs in forensic biology and closely-related fields.
+In addition to several online programs in forensic science, here are three online programs in forensic biology and closely related fields.
 While FEPAC does not accredit the programs featured below, each university is regionally accredited.

 This 30-credit fully online degree prepares graduates to work in the lucrative career fields of intelligence analysis, criminal research analysis, and crime analysis.
+Ranked tenth best online graduate criminal justice program by the U.S. News & World Report (2020), the program curriculum is informed by the U.S. Department of Justice.

 The University of Maryland Global Campus offers an online investigative forensics bachelor’s degree program and online minors in biology, criminal justice, and forensics.
-Graduates from this program are prepared for careers in civil or criminal justice, and the aim of this program is to prepare students for professional work in evidence detection, collection, processing, reporting, criminal procedures, and analysis of evidence.
+Graduates from this program are prepared for careers in civil or criminal justice and the aim of this program is to prepare students for professional work in evidence detection, collection, processing, reporting, criminal procedures, and analysis of evidence.

 The curriculum is based on national guidelines and includes required courses in criminalistics, electives, and general education requirements.